Floer theory for Lagrangian cobordisms: Twisted coefficients, -completions, and applications

-holds by \cite[Proposition 2.7]{Floer_Conc}.
-Later we will be particularly interested in the case when $\Lambda^+$ is simply connected and when $\varepsilon^+_i$, $i=0,1$, both take values in $R$.
+Later we will be particularly interested in the case when $\Lambda^+$ is simply connected and when $\varepsilon^+_i$, $i=0,1$ both are induced from augmentations in the ground ring $R$.
 In this situation the universal coefficients theorem gives us an identification

 Choosing a generator $m \in H_0(\Sigma;R[\pi_1(\Sigma)])$, the fundamental class induced by $\Sigma$ is defined to be the image